 We can advise on the full extent of the acceptable investment criteria.

-‘Specified Date’ To qualify for an extension, you will need to demonstrate that you had invested the funds within 3 months (13 weeks) of your initial grant of leave as a Tier 1 (Investor) and ensured that the total investment is maintained at or above £1 million.
+To qualify for an extension, you will need to demonstrate that you had invested the funds within 3 months (13 weeks) of your initial grant of leave as a Tier 1 (Investor) and ensured that the total investment is maintained at or above £1 million.

-Evidence of the balance of funds – to a maximum value of £250,000 The balance of funds is any further money necessary to bring the total funds invested by the applicant up to £1 million.
+The balance of funds is any further money necessary to bring the total funds invested by the applicant up to £1 million.
 If your investments total £1 million, no balance of funds is necessary.
 If the investments amount to between £750,000 and £1 million, you must provide evidence of the balance of the funds.
 You must have maintained a balance of up to £250,000, depending on how much is required to bring your total investment in the United Kingdom up to £1 million.
 In these circumstances, you must provide supporting documentation.
 We can advise on the type of investments that qualify and can be taken into account for the balance of funds.

 What documents are required to support my Tier 1 Investor Extension Application?